 Anxiety

-Anxiety is a natural reaction that everyone experiences - part of our fight or flight response - which helps us to be alert to potentially dangerous or fearful situations such as crossing a busy road or approaching a big black spider in the bathtub!
+Anxiety is a natural reaction that everyone experiences it is part of our fight or flight response.
+This helps us to be alert to potentially dangerous or fearful situations such as crossing a busy road or approaching a big black spider in the bathtub!
 However for some people it prevents them from living their life in the way that they would like.
-Problem anxiety can take various forms – panic attacks that occur out of the blue; incredible fear about situations or objects that are not actually dangerous or usually scary; uncontrollable concerns and worry about everything and anything; or compulsive repetition of rituals in order to try to reduce anxiety e.g. washing hands repeatedly to get rid of germs.
+Problem anxiety can take various forms such as

 What Are Some of The Symptoms of Anxiety?